![]() |

 |

 New patient with minimal medications and basic illnesses.
-About 50% of the new patient visits. |
+Around half of the new patient visits. |

 |